cldf/cldf/modules/TextCorpus/README.md

 ## Multiple texts

-But typically a corpus will contain multiple texts.
+Typically, a corpus will contain multiple texts.
 In this case, metadata about the texts should be given as rows of a `ContributionTable` with the `name` property specifying the title of a text.
 Lines of text should be linked to a text using a `contributionReference` property in `ExampleTable`.